ingerslevio/Naked/src/Naked.NUnit/BuildConfiguration.md

-## NuGetPsake.NUnit
+## naked.NUnit

-For using NuGetPsake.NUnit there must be a setting declaring the dll's containing NUnit tests
+For using naked.NUnit there must be a setting declaring the dll's containing NUnit tests

 ```json
 {